MasoudKarimi4/metapeak-code/README.md

-Python code for PCA/Logistic Regression of IHEC Enhancer data
+Python code for PCA/Logistic Regression of IHEC Enhancer data Seeing if there are any links between certain regions of the genome, their metapeak activity with cancer/healthy/disease patient samples

 Since the pickle package was used to save variables, you need to run groupings.py first and then run other files